Suor/django-cacheops/README.rst

         }

-Note that we are using list on both querysets here, it's because we don't want to cache queryset objects but their results.
+Note that we are using ``list`` on both querysets here.
+It's because we don't want to cache queryset objects but their results.

 Also note that if you want to filter queryset based on arguments,